industrial-edge/S7-1500V-getting-started/docs/Installation.md

 ## Configure the ESXi settings

-The following subsections needs to be applied to the ESXi environment to ensure the best possible performance.
+The settings described in the following subsections need to be done in the ESXi environment to ensure the best possible performance.

 More information can be found in [this manual](https://support.industry.siemens.com/cs/mdm/109825448?c=173600339979&lc=en-us) which is used as reference for this section.

-### Configure of power management
+### Configure power management

 To achieve maximum performance and improve stability and reliability, change the power management policy to "High performance."
 Go to the Navigator in your ESXi Host Client UI -> Host -> Manage -> open the Hardware tab.
 In this tab click on "Change policy", select "High performance" and click on OK.